safaris since 1995

 Touched by gorillas – Bwindi Impenetrable Forest, Uganda

-6 minutes of essential video viewing from Bwindi Impenetrable Forest, Uganda!
+6 minutes of essential video in which a guest is touched by gorillas in Bwindi Impenetrable Forest, Uganda!

 One man’s experience with mountain gorillas.
 It gets riveting after the first minute or so; completely natural and amazingly touching.